rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

     MIME-Version: 1.0
     Content-Type: text/plain; charset=us-ascii
     Content-Transfer-Encoding: 7bit

     Welcome!
 I'm glad to see you've made it this far! :^)

     Here are a few hints to help you navigate through the Linux operating system a little bit better.

     ...

     Have fun!

     ---
     Patrick Volkerding
     volkerdi@slackware.com

+As you can see, each message, including its headers, is appended one at a time to the bottom of the file.
+This is terribly inefficient when a user has many messages.
+Reading the file requires a lot of disk operations, and altering the file, particularly if messages somewhere in the middle of the file are deleted, is even more costly.

 ##### maildir

-This is Daniel J. Bernstein's one positive contribution to mankind. maildir is a solid improvement over mbox for many people.
+maildir was developed by Daniel J. Bernstein and is a solid improvement over mbox for many people.
 Most systems today implement maildir++, which is an extension of the original maildir to support multiple message folders.
 Let's take a look at an example maildir.

     # ls -a ~/Mail/
     ./      .Archive/        .Sent\ Messages/  .linux-wireless/     .spam/